Labs64/netlicensing.io/pages/github-students.md

     <div class="col-md-5 col-md-offset-1">
         <h3>I've applied for the NetLicensing offer in the GitHub Student Developer Pack.
 When will I hear back?</h3>

         <p>Wait time can vary depending on the volume of requests we are receiving.
-However, we will do our best to ensure you receive your free Basic Plan within one week.</p>
+However, we will do our best to ensure you receive your free Student Plan within one week.</p>
     </div>
     <div class="col-md-4 col-md-offset-1">
         <h3>How do I contact NetLicensing with questions about the GitHub Student Developer Pack?</h3>